 Dmitry Polyakov, according to critics, has inherent talent, charisma, the highest professionalism, and personal magnetism.
 His manner of conducting has a unique combination of emotionality and tranquility.
 It has a softness and an aristocracy about it.
 He is diplomatic in working with the orchestra, but he is demanding and careful in working on the material.

 A milestone in his career was the Musical Offering Festival, it became a symbol of collaboration between himself and the Murmansk Philharmonic, which produced many unforgettable concerts.
-One of these occurred on February 1, 2015.
-The Festival opened with the winner of the Queen Elizabeth Competition, violinist Andrey Baranov.

 On the international stage, Dmitry Polyakov debuted his conducting career outside of his native Russia, in Poland.
 He successfully conducted a series of concerts during the International Forum of Young Conductors and the Music Festival Days of Music on the Oder in 2014.
 Among the works included in the concert programs were masterpieces of Western European and Russian music such as Unfinished Symphony by Franz Schubert and Fantasy Overture Romeo and Juliet by Pyotr Ilyich Tchaikovsky.